Politics of Trinidad and Tobago: Judicial branch

 The country's highest court is the Court of Appeal of Trinidad and Tobago, whose chief justice is appointed by the president after consultation with the Prime Minister and Leader of the Opposition.
-The current Chief Justice of Trinidad and Tobago is Ivor Archie.
+The current Chief Justice of Trinidad and Tobago is Ronnie Boodoosingh who replaced Ivor Archie on 22nd October 2025.
 Final appeal on some matters is decided by the Judicial Committee of the Privy Council in London.
 Trinidad and Tobago was chosen by its Caribbean neighbours (Caricom) to be the headquarters site of the Caribbean Court of Justice (CCJ) which was supposed to replace the Judicial Committee of the Privy Council in the fall of 2003.
 However, the government has been unable to pass legislation to effect this change.

 Administrative divisions

 Trinidad is divided in five Municipalities Arima, Chaguanas, Port of Spain, Point Fortin, San Fernando and nine Regional Corporations Couva–Tabaquite–Talparo, Diego Martin, Penal–Debe, Princes Town, Mayaro–Rio Claro, San Juan–Laventille, Sangre Grande, Siparia, and Tunapuna–Piarco.

 Local government in Tobago is handled by the Tobago House of Assembly.